how-to-open-science/knowledge-base/docs/community/contact.md

 * The [**Society for the Improvement of Psychological Science**](http://improvingpsych.org/) \(SIPS\) is a grass-roots initiative to improve research practices on both an individual \(through training and outreach\) and institutional level.
 SIPS organize an [annual meeting](http://improvingpsych.org/meetings/) which focusses on collaboration in the service of open science.
 * The [**Center for Open Science**](https://cos.io/) runs the [Open Science Framework](https://osf.io/), and provides several related services around [preprints](https://cos.io/our-products/osf-preprints/), [open conference materials](https://cos.io/our-products/osf-meetings/), and similar efforts.
 The COS is represented through a worldwide network of [ambassadors](https://cos.io/our-communities/become-ambassador/).

+??? seealso "Local initiatives"
+    Besides larger organisations, there are several local, university-level initiatives.
+The German network of open-science initiatives maintains a [list of local working groups](https://osf.io/tbkzh/wiki/home/) in Germany and beyond.